Safety Advice for the Public

-Counter Terrorism Policing wants music lovers to #BeSafeBeSound this summer, as it collaborates with the UK music industry to deliver vital safety advice to the public ahead of the festival season.
-Music unites us all.
+Counter Terrorism Policing wants live music fans to #BeSafeBeSound, as it collaborates with the UK’s biggest music venues, arena’s and festivals to deliver vital safety advice to the public.

-Are you heading to a music festival this summer?
-Have an amazing time, but if you see something that concerns you report it to security staff.
+Are you heading to a gig or festival?
+Have an amazing time, but if you see something that doesn’t feel right, report it to security staff straight away.

 The chances of being caught up in a terrorist incident are low but sadly we have seen atrocities take place in the UK and abroad.
 It is important everyone stays alert and knows what to do if the worst was to happen.